 8.16 The construction of the solar development would result in the temporary generation of construction and staff related vehicle trips over a 12 week construction period.
 The site benefits from excellent access from the existing farm drive.
-The site is adjacent to the A4113 which is 3.6 miles east of Knighton.
+The site is approximately 200m from the B4388.
 Construction vehicles will use this existing access, which is suitable to accommodate their movements then use the existing farm tracks to access the Application Site.